mdeff/paper-cryoem-orientation-recovery/reviews.md

 Confidence: 4: You are confident in your assessment, but not absolutely certain.
 It is unlikely, but not impossible, that you did not understand some parts of the submission or that you are unfamiliar with some pieces of related work.
 Code Of Conduct: While performing my duties as a reviewer (including writing reviews and participating in discussions), I have and will continue to abide by the NeurIPS code of conduct.

+### Rebuttal

+Thank you for your time and (thoughtful) comments.

+Preliminary results about transfer to unseen proteins.

+Why/how much improving the initial angle estimation translates to improvement in the reconstruction?

+Related work: we'll add the suggested reference to [A] in the revised manuscript.

+> How would non-uniformly distributed angles effect the proposed method?

+We tried it in Appendix X (with a uniform sampling of Euler angles, which is non-uniform on SO(3)) and performance wasn't affected.
+We discussed it in lines xxx-xxx (referencing the Appendix).
+Should that be better / more clearly written?

 ## Official Review of Paper4764 by Reviewer Z4BJ
 16 Jul 2021
 NeurIPS 2021 Conference Paper4764 Official ReviewReaders: Program Chairs, Paper4764 Senior Area Chairs, Paper4764 Area Chairs, Paper4764 Reviewers Submitted, Paper4764 Authors